dmfrancisco/typeface-karmilla/README.md

 }
 ```

-Because we only important the two letters from Arimo, the rest of the alphabet will fallback to Karla.
+Because we only import the two letters from Arimo, the rest of the alphabet will fallback to Karla.
 The **big caveat** with this approach is that your visitors may have Arimo installed on their machines,
 which will cause the browser to use it instead, and so all your text will be rendered with Arimo.

-A better solution would be to still host the fonts yourself by downloading them from the
+A workaround would be to still host the fonts yourself by downloading them from the
-the [Google Webfonts Helper](https://google-webfonts-helper.herokuapp.com) and removing `local('Arimo')` from the `src` properties.
+[Google Webfonts Helper](https://google-webfonts-helper.herokuapp.com) and removing `local('Arimo')` from the `src` properties.

 ### Other languages

-Google Fonts also offers a Tamil script part of the familly with inclined and upright styles in two weights, Regular and Bold.
+Google Fonts also offers a Tamil script part of the family with inclined and upright styles in two weights, regular and bold.
 These are part of the early access program.

 ```css